7 Ayurvedic Smoothie Recipes by Body Type

 7. The Digestive Reset

-A gentle, balancing blend suitable for any dosha.
+A gentle, balancing blend for any dosha.

 Ingredients: